 - Use pictures and emojis

-- Give people a good ended
+- Give people a good ending

 If you liked this story, why not check out another great thread from them about a discovery of a bat.